 I’ll probably apply a few more as well, perhaps a Vignette to add a little bit or Artistic flair.

 Ok so for dramatic effect I have decided to turn this into a night scene!
-Just look at the effect I have created from one click from what we had previous, unreal!
+Just look at the effect I have created from one click from what we had previously, unreal!
+How’s the editing workflow so far?

 I think I’ll also add so sort of High Dynamic Range to it as well, I’d really like to bring out all the cracks in those rocks, I think that would look awesome.

-For this, I’m not going to add an actual HDR Preset but what I’ll do is use one of my Exposure Presets to illuminate the Highlights a little bit more.
+For this, I won’t be adding an actual HDR saved Preset but what I’ll do is use one of my Exposure Presets to illuminate the Highlights a little bit more.

 Then once I’m done with that I can add one of my Sharpen Presets.

-When I have picked out all my presets and I’m happy I can then go over to the Basic Panel for some extra fine tuning if I wish.
+When I have picked out all my presets and I’m happy I can then go over to the Basic Panel for some extra fine-tuning if I wish.
+Apply presets when needed.

 I think I’m going to add a little more darkness to my shadows and play with the colors just a slight bit more.